Updated: Jul 7

 During the lois Internation Award, Esther was recognised as Best Peace Advocate.

 In February 2022, Esther recieved the Civil Society Activist of the year award from The Guardian Post Media group.
 This recognistion was in light with her contribution to promoting the role of women in peace building.

-Esther works with local communities on humanitarian relief, peace and cohesion and her organisation has served over 500,000 displaced persons and persons in need since the beginning of the Anglophone crisis.
+Esther works with local communities on humanitarian relief, peace and social cohesion and her organisation has served over 500,000 displaced persons and persons in need since the beginning of the Anglophone Crisis.